Sure Dividend

 The company believes it can grow earnings-per-share at 4% to 6% annually while increasing its dividend.

-It plans to get there by growing its customer count by at least 1.5% annually, consistent with historical performance, and rate base growth of 5% to 7%.
+It plans to achieve this by increasing its customer count by at least 1.5% annually, consistent with historical performance, and increasing its rate base by 5% to 7%.

 We believe customer growth will be steady, but Northwest’s history on rate cases has us a bit more cautious on rate growth.